ktomatematika/kontes-terbuka/ENGLISH.md

 ### Prerequisite packages
 For the project to run on your machine, you would need to install several packages:
-1. `software-properties-common`, as a dependency for several packages below.
+1. `software-properties-common`, as a dependency for several packages below
 3. `postgresql` for the database
-4. `texlive` for LaTeX parsing. `texlive-full` is recommended, although `texlive-base` would suffice for most parts.
+4. `texlive` for LaTeX parsing. `texlive-full` is recommended, although `texlive-base` would suffice for most parts

 ### Setup steps
-1. Install the prerequisite packages.
+1. Install the prerequisite packages
-2. Download the files in the repository, through `git clone` or otherwise.
+2. Download the files in the repository, through `git clone` or otherwise
 3. We would also need `ruby`, and for the purposes of version management we would like to recommend using `rvm` or `rbenv`.
    This step shows how to set up `rvm` and may be skipped if you prefer other ways of version management.
-   This step will follow closely with the official Ubuntu installation guide [here](https://github.com/rvm/ubuntu_rvm), and modified slightly to suit the project.
+   This step will follow closely with the official Ubuntu installation guide [here](https://github.com/rvm/ubuntu_rvm), and modified slightly to suit the project:
     1. Add the PPA and install the required packages:
        ```bash
        sudo apt-add-repository -y ppa:rael-gc/rvm
        sudo apt-get update
        sudo apt-get install rvm
        ```
-    2. Add your user to the rvm group (replace `<yourusername>` by your username:
+    2. Add your user to the rvm group (replace `<yourusername>` by your username):
         ```bash
         sudo usermod -a -G rvm <yourusername>
         ```